Do You Provide Respite Care ?

-What should my child wear to their assessment?
+What should my child wear to the assessment?

 Comfortable loose clothing and sensible shoes would be best, as there may be some physical activities during the day.

-My child needs a sleep during the day, will this be ok?
+My child needs to sleep during the day, will this be ok?

 Yes, of course, please let us know and we will work the timings of the assessment around your child’s needs.